nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 If you see a window like the one shown below, then you have successfully
-installed and launched :mushroom:Mycelium!
+installed and launched Mycelium!
 Notice that some mock data has been populated
 to help you get a feel for the application.
 Feel free to delete them later.

 <img src="images/OnStartupScreenshot.png" />